waruwaruwaru/synx/README.md

 Application to find LAN party for games.

-#npm packages used
+# npm packages used
-Nodemon
-body-parser
-morgan
-express
+Nodemon, body-parser, morgan, express